 Video Tutorial:

-Note: If you need to reset a student or students back to a certain step in the automation framework you can do so by following the instructions below:
+💡 Note: If you need to reset a student or students back to a certain step in the automation framework you can do so by following these instructions: Updating Automation Counters.